risonakamo/anigen3/readme.md

 You can save the displayed charts as an image.
 Image saving functions are on their own menu accessible via a button from the main menu.

 #### removing
 Before saving the chart you can remove any shows you don't want shown in the final image.
 Removed shows are not remembered and will re-appear when reloading or choosing the same season again with the green button on the main menu.
+This button **is not visible when on the image output menu**, so switch back to the main menu first to use this function.

 ![](https://i.imgur.com/R4Wimch.png)